 Complications may require the physician to perform procedures to establish airway management or fluid resuscitation or to initiate vigorous cooling measures.

-In patients with acute oral ingestion, GI decontamination is performed by the administration of activated charcoal.
+In patients with acute oral ingestion, gastrointestinal (GI) decontamination is performed by the administration of activated charcoal.
 Orogastric lavage often is not necessary but may be performed when the patient presents with immediately life-threatening intoxication shortly after ingestion.
 Whole-bowel irrigation may be indicated in suspected cases of body stuffing or body packing (large quantities of drugs in wrapping for international transport or drug hiding, respectively).

 Agitation or persisting seizures in patients with amphetamine toxicity requires generous titration of benzodiazepines and a calm soothing environment.
 Avoid physical restraints, if possible.

+Significant cardiac dysrhythmias may require cardioversion, defibrillation, and antidysrhythmics.
+Prolonged hypertension may present a cardiovascular risk.
 Use benzodiazepine sedation (nonspecific sympatholysis) to initially manage hypertension, if present.
 Refractory cases or cases associated with significant end-organ toxicity (eg, cardiovascular accident [CVA], myocardial ischemia) can be managed with intravenous phentolamine, nitroprusside, or nitroglycerin.

 Cardiogenic pulmonary edema can be managed with nitroglycerin and diuretics.